pridiltal/ctv-AnomalyDetection/README.md

     based on the concept of isolation without employing any distance or density measure.
-  - Functions for error detection and correction in point data quality datasets that are used in species distribution modelling are available via [biogeo](https://cran.r-project.org/package=biogeo) package.
+  - Functions for error detection and correction in point data quality datasets that are used in species distribution modeling are available via [biogeo](https://cran.r-project.org/package=biogeo) package.
   - The [CoordinateCleaner](https://cran.r-project.org/package=CoordinateCleaner)
     package provides functions for flagging of common spatial and